davidmalawey/openLab/methods.md

 | DIN rail | for mounting modular items at a reach, for arrangement and fitment with alignment |

 ## OTP-Parts
-_let's call these parts off-the-print or OTP parts, for future discussion as of feb 2025_
+_keyword off-the-print or OTP parts, also #printegrated for future discussion as of feb 2025_

-Let's introduce OTP parts and their implementation as an overall method to enhance a lab: There are a few engineered parts in the lab with recurring instances.
+Let's introduce OTP parts and their implementation as an overall method to enhance a lab: Some engineered parts in the lab have recurring instances.
 The parts have parametric designs, and each instance is unique.
 These items, such as a simple load-bearing hinge, are driven by parametric models that allow us to 3D print a new copy for a new need, and rapidly adjust the size & shape for exactly the needs of that assembly.
 We get a fully engineered assembly or system that matches a custom design intent, from an engineering effort that was refined in the first copy of the part.
-For those designs, I'm publishing our best try at the parametric model suited for general users to copy & reproduce in their own applications.
+For those designs, I'm publishing our best-try at the parametric model suited for general users to copy & reproduce in their own applications.

 Using the [hinge_V2](https://grabcad.com/library/hingev2-1) as an example, I can explain the impact on our lab.
-This hinge is used in one place on the toolboxes for give us nested racks that add tool storage and convenient access to the box.  (more tools, more available, easier to reach & replace quickly).
-The same hinge is used again, with adjusted geometry, to connect the assembly that holds & displays datasheets for taking videos and making notes.
-Each location where the hinge is adjusted and re-used, we gain a solution that was not available from off-the-shelf parts.
+This hinge is used first on the toolboxes for give us nested racks that add tool storage and convenient access to the box.
+(Why?
+Fit more tools, more available, easier to reach & replace quickly).
+The same hinge is used again, with adjusted geometry, to connect the assembly that holds & displays datasheets for capturing videos and making notes.
+Each place where the hinge is adjusted and re-used, we gain a solution that was not available from off-the-shelf parts.
 Or, it was impossible to get a result with matching reliability & robustness.

-These Model-driven parts meet such wide-ranging needs that they are worth highlighting in discussion, so readers can find and learn how to use them.
+These model-driven parts meet such wide-ranging needs that they are worth highlighting in discussion, so readers can find and learn how to use them.
 The parts can save thousands of dollars or give you access to more space, better safety, better organization, etc.  They also give you control to exact a solution you may need, for your specific space.
 I'll just call these parts off-the-print parts, reminiscent of OTS (off-the-shelf) parts because they are similar to OTS in these ways: 1) they're easy to grab-and-go, they are low cost, they have very wide ranges of application for each part, and they are globally available.
 Also each part is far from custom in function, and highly custom in your selection available to you.

 - ![off-the-print pic1](img/img_otp8.jpg)
 - ![off-the-print pic2](img/img_otp7.jpg)